Magnetoelectric Switching of Magnetic Order in Rhombohedral Graphene

-To furthermore verify that the observed tunability is intrinsic and not an artifact of the measurement protocol or state preparation, all eight measurement configurations were repeated after initializing the $B = 0$~T state by sweeping the magnetic field from $B = \pm 100$~mT to 0~T. This value is well above the coercive field of $\pm 50$~mT.
+Next, we sweep the electric displacement field as the fast axis in both directions (Figure~\ref{fig: figure2}\textbf{c, d}).
+The system exhibits direction-dependent switching of the Hall resistance, but only within a narrow window of low carrier density between $n \approx -0.6$ and $0.92 \times 10^{11}$ cm$^{-2}$.
+Notably, this tunability is governed purely by the sweep direction, without crossing the zero electric displacement field line.
+To illustrate this electric switching of the magnetic ground state, line cuts at relevant fixed values of doping and displacement field are shown in Extended Data Figure~\ref{fig: supp7}\textbf{e--f}.
+Additionally, in both the positive and the negative displacement field regions, the AHR sign at very low carrier densities is negative when the displacement field is being swept from lower to higher values, and vice versa (see Extended Data Figure~\ref{fig: supp3}\textbf{b,~e}).
+To further verify that the observed tunability is intrinsic and not an artifact of the measurement protocol or state preparation, all eight measurement configurations were repeated after initializing the $B = 0$~T state by sweeping the magnetic field from $B = \pm 100$~mT to 0~T. This value is well above the coercive field of $\pm 50$~mT.
 Additionally, the four configurations in the positive displacement field region were repeated with the slow sweep direction reversed.
 Neither the method of initializing the $B$ = 0 T state nor the direction of the slow axis sweep had any measurable impact on the observed transport behavior, confirming the robustness and reproducibility of the electric tunability in both the positive and negative displacement field regimes (see Extended Data Figures~\ref{fig: supp4} and \ref{fig: supp5}).

+From our theoretical analysis, switching can arise from the interplay of two symmetry-breaking orders: valley polarization (orbital magnetization) and spin–valley polarization.
+We compute the orbital magnetization phase diagram, shown in Figure~\ref{fig: figure2}\textbf{e--h}, by finding the minimum of the Landau free energy derived from an effective tight-binding Hamiltonian for R6G with short-range Coulomb interactions in a two-valley model~(see supplementary note).
+The Landau free energy density $f(\Phi)$ is given by